Lord Bew, who led the review of the national curriculum tests taken by 11-year-olds, says a controversial creative writing test should be scrapped.

 "We are pleased to see the professionalism of school leaders recognised and greater trust placed in teachers as the best judges of pupil progress," he said.

-Continue reading the main story Replace creative writing test with teacher assessment during the yearHave a test of spelling, punctuation and grammarKeep maths and reading testsPublish data to reflect progress Publish separate data for pupils who have been at the school for two years or moreGive sick pupils up to a week to take the test"We are particularly encouraged that Lord Bew has recommended teacher assessment for writing and that far greater weight be given to teacher assessment overall.
+Continue reading the main story Replace creative writing test with teacher assessment during the yearHave a test of spelling, punctuation and grammarKeep maths and reading testsPublish data to reflect progress Publish separate data for pupils who have been at the school for two years or moreGive sick pupils up to a week to take the test"We are particularly encouraged that Lord Bew has recommended teacher assessment for writing and that far greater weight be given to teacher assessment overall."This will reduce drilling and give both parents and secondary schools a far more accurate picture of pupils' achievement.

 "The move away from crude attainment statistics toward a new focus on pupil progress... is critical.